saronic-technologies/zencan/README.md

   - print returned errors with Display
 - Add better validity checking on PDO configuration
   - Don't allow changing things while operating
-- zencan-build should probably be exported and documented via zencan-node
+- zencan-build should maybe be exported and documented via zencan-node (?)
+- Bootloader protocol

+## License

+This project is licensed uder the [MPL-2.0](LICENSE) license.